National Professional Practice Examination

 Further information including the Exam Scope & Syllabus, Example Questions, and the Application to Write the NPPE are available as a package on our Forms page.

 The application form must be accompanied by proof of payment of the applicable fee.
-The fee to write the exam in Nova Scotia in 2018 is $316.25 (HST incl., see Table below).
 Candidates should make cheques or money orders payable to “APGNS”, or alternatively, payment may be made using the secure e-payment system available on our Payments page.